-We bet you bundled up for today’s temperature dip, and we’re doing the same for some of our plants.
+We bet you bundled up for the latest temperature dip, and we’re doing the same for some of our plants.
 We use several strategies to protect the Garden from cold air and wind chill, such as covering our most cold-sensitive plants; hanging thermal cloth as a wind break; heating our greenhouses; and irrigating plants with warm water before and during the temperature dip.

 You can take similar precautions at home: